Vurv78/WebAudio/README.md

 Serverside convar that allows you to set WebAudio E2 access to only Admins or Only SuperAdmins.
 (0 for Everyone, 1 for Admins, 2 for SuperAdmins)

 ``wa_volume_max``
 Serverside convar that allows you to set the maximum volume a WebAudio stream can play at.
+200 is 200%, 50 is 50%, etc.

+``wa_stream_max``
+Serverside convar that allows you to set the maximum volume a WebAudio streams a player can own at once.

 ## Functions